zoomi-raja/assesment-film-app/README.md

 ### FrontEnd ([Film](https://github.com/zoomi-raja/assesment-film-app/tree/main/frontend))

+- react context is used to manage state redux is good substitute but will be overkil for this project.

-- Images upload functionlity will improve over all app experince
+- Images upload functionlity will improve over all app experince.
+- User avatar is also dummy

 `Folder Structure and Important files`